gneb/tasks/README.md

 ## About Tasks

-this is simple laravel-api project to manage users and tasks:
+this is simple laravel-api project to manage users and tasks

 ## Installation